Desart Photography Prize 2020

 Welcome to this year’s Photography Prize.

-If you would like to purchase a work please email Melena at email@example.com .
+If you’re looking online and you would like to purchase a work please email Melena at email@example.com .
 Payment can be made via credit card over the phone or bank transfer.

 Works are printed to order in Sydney and are in limited editions of 10.
 Please expect a 3 – 4 week turnaround.